Canine and Feline Vaccination Guidelines

 Canine Rattlesnake Vaccine

 The canine rattlesnake vaccine comprises venom components from Crotalus atrox (western diamondback).
 Although a rattlesnake vaccine may be potentially useful for dogs that frequently encounter rattlesnakes, currently we are unable to recommend this vaccine because of insufficient information regarding the efficacy of the vaccine in dogs.
 Dogs develop neutralizing antibody titers to C. atrox venom, and may also develop antibody titers to components of other rattlesnake venoms, but research in this area is ongoing.
 Owners of vaccinated dogs must still seek veterinary care immediately in the event of a bite, because 1) the type of snake is often unknown; 2) antibody titers may be overwhelmed in the face of severe envenomation, and 3) an individual dog may lack sufficient protection depending on its response to the vaccine and the time elapsed since vaccination.
 According to the manufacturer, to date, rare vaccinated dogs have died following a bite when there were substantial delays (12-24 hours) in seeking treatment.
-Recommendations for booster vaccination are still under development, but it appears that adequate titers do not persist beyond one year after vaccination.
+Boosters are recommended at least annually while dogs remain at risk.
 Adverse reactions appear to be low and consistent with those resulting from vaccination with other products available on the market.
-The product license is currently conditional as efficacy and potency have not been fully demonstrated.
-Based on existing evidence, the UC Davis VMTH does not currently recommend routine vaccination of dogs for rattlesnake envenomation, and the vaccine is not stocked by our pharmacy.
+Based on existing evidence, the UC Davis VMTH does not currently recommend routine vaccination of dogs for rattlesnake envenomation, and the vaccine is not stocked by our drug room.

 In general, guidelines for vaccination of cats have been strongly influenced by the appearance of vaccine-associated sarcomas in cats, and in particular their epidemiologic association with feline leukemia virus vaccines and killed rabies virus vaccines.
 Thus, there is clear evidence for minimizing frequency of vaccination in cats.
 The recommendations below have been made in light of the AVMA/AAHA/AAFP/VCS task force recommendations on vaccine-associated sarcomas in cats.
 Risk factors for sarcomas should be discussed with cat owners at the time of examination.
 If a cat develops a palpable granuloma at the site of previous vaccination, the benefits vs risks of future vaccinations should be carefully considered.
 All vaccine-associated sarcomas should be reported to the vaccine manufacturer.